Nagy-Abdallah/Kubernetes-with-Vargrant/README.md

 # Provision-catDogApp

 ## Overview
-**Here we are deploying the Votting-Application on a k8s cluster provisioned using Vagrant**
+**Here we are deploying the Voting-Application on a k8s cluster provisioned using Vagrant**

 ### Prerequisite: